nhuvan/nhuvan.github.io/_pages/home.md

 <!--
 I obtained my Phd in Computer Vision at the University of La Rochelle, under the supervision of Prof. Jean-Marc Ogier.
 I was awarded the SATT sponsorship within its technology transfer program for my work on  on multimodal indexing for lecture videos.
 Since 2016 I have developed my research path towards the deep learning approach for computer vision and document analysis.
 I played a key role in developing the joint lab S.A.I.L., leading research projects related to the deep learning approach.
 From 09/2021, I started to work at the lab LIFO, University of Orléans. -->

-I am currently working at the University of Orléans, France.
+I am an associate professor at [l'IUT](https://www.univ-orleans.fr/fr/iut-orleans/formation/informatique) / [University of Orléans](https://www.univ-orleans.fr/fr), France and a member of the research team CA (Constraints and Learning) of [LIFO](https://www.univ-orleans.fr/lifo/).

 My research interests covers two main themes:
 + Multimodal analysis.